Skip to content

 Identifying stinging nettle

 The Latin name for stinging nettle (aka common nettle, burn nettle, stinger…) is urtica dioica.
 It’s invasive in the Americas.
-The plants are perrenial, though they die down a bit in winter.
+The plants are perennial, though they die down a bit in winter.
 They grow up to 6-7 feet tall, and have nasty stinging hairs on them.
 Not all tha many hairs on their leaves and stems sting, but enough do!
 These nasty little things not only pierce the skin, they also introduce biochemicals such as histamines, formic acid, serotonin, and acetylcholine (info in the wiki page and here on health.com).
-The rash and pain probably offsets any beneficial effect of micrscopic quantities of serotonin 😉
+The rash and pain probably offsets any beneficial effect of microscopic quantities of serotonin 😉

 Stinging nettle is not to be confused with horsenettle, a type of nightshade.
 Horsenettle is poisonous if ingested, but contact does not damage.
 Horses usually won’t eat enough of it to get sick unless they are on poor pasture and hungry.